CosBoS-wedding-film/homepage/README.md

 251213 - 4
 fix: again and again, 40% discount font change (same with others), and parameter value of discount percent is changed from percent to discount_percent

+251213 - 5
+feat: automatically calculating the price from percentage for EmailJS